-(inclusive of physicians and advanced practice providers) group who are under the age of 75 and were listed on the kidney or kidney-pancreas transplant waitlist or received a living donor transplant within the first year of initiating dialysis, inviting a possible duplication of effort or even confusion by providers if both measures were incorporated into the MIPS program.
+MUC2022-060, as one of the measure constructs incorporated was recommended for endorsement by the Renal Standing Committee (MUC2022-060 did not receive endorsement from NQF).
 The developer notes that this MUC distinguishes itself from MUC2022-060 by focusing on all patients in a dialysis practitioner group practice on the waitlist, instead of patients in their first year of dialysis.